ElofssonLab/pcons-fold/README.md

 PconsFold
 ===========

-The pipeddne for folding using PconsC version 1 and 2 and Rosetta
+The pipeline for folding using PconsC version 1 and 2 and Rosetta

 CNS protocol will be added